Skip to main content

 Personal Information

-The CV is always headed with your name and contact information including address (now considered optional), phone number and email.
+The CV is always headed with your name and contact information including address (optional), phone number and email.
 Your name should stand out in some fashion using a combination of ALL CAPS, bold, and/or larger font size.
 You should also put your name and the page number in a header or footer after the first page.
 At some point in the process, the sheets of your CV will likely be printed and we want to make sure your pages are collated in the proper order.

 You should not include information about your marital status, children, or place of birth.